Pokémon Ranger: Characters

-The storyline revolves around a single Pokémon Ranger — Lunick or Solana, depending on the player's choice.
+The storyline revolves around a single Pokémon Ranger, Lunick or Solana, depending on the player's choice.
 In addition to the protagonist characters in the game, several other Pokémon Rangers are part of the Ranger Union.
-Each ranger leader holds domain over that town's rangers.
+Each ranger leader holds domain over a town's rangers.
 These rangers are named Cameron, Elita, Joel, and Spenser.
 A professor named Professor Hastings also plays a significant role in the game, as the Chief of Technology for the Ranger Union.
 The new villainous group, the Go-Rock Squad, has four sub-leaders called the Go-Rock Quads, the leader's three sons and daughter.
 The Quads have a motto they repeat every time they are encountered.
 Their original plot is to use the Super Styler, a more powerful version of the original Styler that resembles an organ, to take control of Entei, Suicune, and Raikou to attack citizens of Fiore.
 They would then command them to stop, leading people to believe the Go-Rock Squad were heroes.
-They would afterwards command Pokémon to start other problems and charge money to solve the problem.
-The player is then required to prove their worth in three extra post ending missions and capture the enraged legendaries; Kyogre, Groudon, and Rayquaza.
+They would afterwards command Pokémon to start other problems and charge money to solve the problems.
+The player is then required to prove their worth in three extra post-ending missions and capture the enraged legendaries; Kyogre, Groudon, and Rayquaza.